tyang955/tyang955/README.md

-- 👋 Hi, I’m @tyang955
+- 👋 Hi, I’m Tianhao
-- 👀 I’m interested in ...
+- 👀 I’m interested in CS
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning CS
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on CS
-- 📫 How to reach me ...
+- 📫 Reach me yangtianhao1997@gmail.com

 <!---
 tyang955/tyang955 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.